PPGOME/NerdMinigames/README.md

 The added files are located in the LocalPackages/creative-only/minigames directory of this repo.

+The ZombieSQL database defined in the code can be generated using the following [SQL file](https://we.tl/t-NdZngLEPZd).

 Below is the documentation on how to use these scripts.

 # Commands & Permissions